 A competitive battlecard template is a one-page competitive intelligence reference for sales reps.
 It follows a three-layer structure: Know (competitor positioning, pricing, weaknesses), Say (talk tracks, objection reframes, discovery questions), and Show (proof points, customer stories, interactive demos).
 The best templates fit on one screen and are scannable in under 10 seconds.

-The most effective competitive battlecard examples include: the "When They Say / You Say" format (objection-response pairs), the "We Win When / We Lose When" format (honest positioning), the "Feature Comparison" format (side-by-side matrix with honest assessments), and the "Competitive Demo" format (interactive Arcade demos showing workflow differences).
-Each format serves a different competitive scenario.
+The most effective competitive battlecard examples in 2026 are four formats: "When They Say / You Say" (objection-response pairs), "We Win When / We Lose When" (honest positioning), "Feature Comparison" (side-by-side matrix), and "Competitive Demo" (interactive Arcade demos showing workflow differences).
+Each format serves a different competitive scenario; the strongest PMM teams maintain all four in their battlecard library.

 What are battlecard best practices?

-Battlecard best practices in 2026: keep it to one screen maximum, use specific language reps can say verbatim, include honest "when to walk away" positioning, link to interactive demos as proof, update weekly rather than quarterly, tag by competitor and deal stage, track usage and win rate correlation, and test with 3-5 top reps before distributing to the full sales team.
+Battlecard best practices in 2026: keep it to one screen maximum, use specific language reps can say verbatim, include honest "when to walk away" positioning, link to the right proof format for the deal stage (PDF, video, live screen share, or interactive demo), update weekly, tag by competitor and deal stage, track usage and win rate correlation, and test with 3-5 top reps before distributing.
+Adoption beats content quality every time.

 How do you gather competitive intelligence for battlecards?

-Gather competitive intelligence from four sources weighted by reliability: win/loss interviews (highest signal, especially "why we lost"), sales call recordings (pattern-match objections across 50+ calls), first-hand product testing (sign up and use the competitor's product), and public sources (G2 reviews, competitor pricing pages, blog posts).
-Real intelligence comes from customers and calls, not from competitor websites.
+Gather competitive intelligence from four sources weighted by reliability: win/loss interviews (highest signal), sales call recordings via Gong or Chorus (pattern-match objections across 50+ calls), first-hand product testing, and public sources like G2 reviews and competitor pricing pages.
+Real intelligence comes from customers and calls, not from competitor websites alone.

 Do battlecards improve win rates?

 Yes.
-71% of businesses using battlecards report improved win rates, and 93% of those report improvements exceeding 20%.
+71% of businesses using battlecards report improved win rates, and 93% of those report improvements exceeding 20%, per Klue's research.
 The key variable is adoption: only 26% of reps use battlecards enough to impact outcomes.
-Battlecards paired with interactive demos as proof points drive higher adoption because reps have something to show, not just something to say.

 How often should you update battlecards?